Placebo (band): Without You I'm Nothing and Black Market Music (1998–2002)

 Placebo in concert at MEO Sudoeste, 2001.
 Left: Brian Molko.
 Right: Stefan Olsdal.

-The band's third album, Black Market Music, released in October 2000, and produced by Paul Corkett, further experimented with genres outside of regular rock sound.
+The band's third album, Black Market Music, released in October 2000, and produced by Paul Corkett, further experimented with genres outside of the traditional scope of rock.
 Placebo collaborated with Justin Warfield on "Spite & Malice" and sampled Pavement's "Texas Never Whispers" on "Slave to the Wage".
 A re-sequenced version released in the US featured a slightly different track listing, adding the aforementioned Bowie version of "Without You I'm Nothing" and the band's cover of Depeche Mode's "I Feel You".

-The album created additional UK top 20 hits in "Taste in Men" and "Slave to the Wage", which reached number 16 and 19 in the UK Singles Chart, respectively.
+The album generated additional UK top 20 hits in "Taste in Men" and "Slave to the Wage", which reached number 16 and 19 in the UK Singles Chart, respectively.

 In a 2001 interview, Molko declared:

 I think it's the album we always wanted to make.
 I think without exaggerating even the tiniest bit, we love it and we've never been so happy with an album.
 Our debut was fast and rough, punk pop, Without You I'm Nothing showed our melancholy, depressed side and Black Market shows a perfect combination of both sides.

 The singer would later become more reserved towards Black Market Music, describing it in 2016 as "real somber", and expressing the regret of not having been involved enough during the production phase.

 Placebo encountered resistance from the British music industry upon release of the single "Special K" due to its reference of a ketamine high as a simile for love.
 Due to this metaphor, the song was censored in the UK.
 In spite of the controversy, Black Market Music reached number 1 in France and number 6 in the UK.